Skip to main content

 What does self-directed mean?

-Do I have to attend regularly?
+Do students have to attend regularly?

 Can students graduate from Prairie Hope High School?